Medical Negligence Claims: Delays in Diagnosis

 One well-known example of medical negligence involving a delayed diagnosis is the Sibaweih v Bedford case.
 Miss Sibaweih slipped on a wet pavement and visited her GP.
 The negligent examination of her knee and failure to take an x-ray meant a knee fracture was misdiagnosed as a bruise.
 Damages were awarded to Miss Sibaweih for the additional duration of pain that would have been avoided if a timely diagnosis and referral had occurred.

-To determine whether a claim is legally negligent, there must first be a determination of whether the duty of care received by the individual falls below the reasonable standard of care and that no competent health care worker would have made this same error.
+To determine whether a claim is legally negligent, there must first be a determination of whether the duty of care received by the individual falls below the reasonable standard of care and that no competent healthcare worker would have made this same error.

 Not all mistakes reach the legal threshold for medical negligence.
-For instance, a doctor which acts in accordance with a reasonable body of medical opinion skilled in that form of treatment is not negligent.
+For instance, a doctor who acts in accordance with a reasonable body of medical opinion skilled in that form of treatment is not negligent.
 This is the case even if an alternate body of medical opinion would have acted differently.

 Pursuing a medical negligence case

 Medical negligence can be pursued on behalf of yourself or a loved one.
-However, typically (some exceptions apply) a medical negligence claim of this nature should be initiated within 3 years of having or realising that treatment you have received was negligent.
+However, typically (some exceptions apply), a medical negligence claim of this nature should be initiated within 3 years of having or realising that the treatment you have received was negligent.
 Therefore, it is important to seek a legal consultation as soon as possible.
 Our solicitors are happy to assist you in making any medical negligence claim you may have.